Glasgow on a budget

 Glasgow has a varied food scene that covers all tastes and budgets.
 From cheap bites on-the-go to deals, there is much to choose from.

 Sugo Pasta and Paesano Pizza are 2 sister restaurants that are open for walk-ins only.
 They serve up yummy and authentic pasta and pizza for all the family at reasonable prices.
 There are also a number of great spots for sit in or on-the-go, including Korean meals from Kimchi Cult! and award-winning kebabs at Shawarma King.
-Open weekends only, Dockyard Social and Platform both offer great street food in casual surroundings.
+For great street food in casual surroundings, try the Dockyard Social.
 Visit our Tasty Food at Good Prices page for more inspiration.